 Can You Terminate a Real Estate Listing Agreement?

-You have the right to fire a real estate agent if they are not performing their duties listed, but make sure that you take the time to read the fine print to ensure that you agree to everything in the listing agreement.
+You can fire a real estate agent if they do not perform their listed duties.
+Take time to read the fine print to ensure you approve of everything in the listing agreement.
 The right real estate agent will be trustworthy enough to avoid termination altogether, so do your research before going with the first real estate agent from your Google search.

 It's not always possible to know when an agent is the right fit for you and your house, so if you are looking for a real estate agent, let BidMyListing help you cut through the chatter and connect with the right people.

-With MyBidListing, you skip those impending and overwhelming feelings that come with trying to sell your home and instead you focus on selling your listing.
-In two easy steps, you can hand-pick your real estate agent from a pool of interested partners just by creating a quick profile for your home.
-MyBidListing technology takes care of the rest and pairs you with potential real estate agents who will make offers on your home to work with you.
+With BidMyListing, you skip those impending and overwhelming feelings that come with trying to sell your home and instead focus on finding a trusted agent to do it for you.
+In two easy steps, you can hand-pick your real estate agent from a pool of motivated partners by creating a quick property profile for your home.

-The best part of this is how easy it is for homeowners—with minimal stress and effort, you can skip the hassle of endless online research and get right to the chase with competitive and prepared agents.
-Get started with finding a real estate agent for you today with MyBidListing!
+The best part is how easy it is for homeowners.
+With minimal stress and effort, you can skip the hassle of endless online research and cut to the chase with competitive and prepared agents.
+Get started with BidMyListing today to find your perfect real estate agent!

-To learn more visit our Home Sellers Resources >
+To learn more about selling your home, visit our Home Seller Resources >